Germany national football team: Home stadium

 Germany plays its home matches among various stadiums, in rotation, around the country.
 They have played home matches in 43 different cities so far, including venues that were German at the time of the match, such as Vienna, Austria, which staged three games between 1938 and 1942.

 National team matches have been held most often in Berlin (46 matches), which was the venue of Germany's first home match (in 1908 against England).
 Other common host cities include Hamburg (34 matches), Stuttgart (32), Hanover (28) and Dortmund.
 Munich also hosted noteworthy matches including the 1974 World Cup final.

 Media coverage

-Germany's qualifying and friendly matches are televised by privately owned RTL; Nations League by public broadcasters ARD and ZDF.
-World Cup & European Championships matches featuring the Germany national team are among the most-watched events in the history of television in Germany.
+As of January 2025, Germany's broadcasts for friendlies rotate between RTL, ARD and ZDF, while UEFA Euro and FIFA World Cup qualifying matches, UEFA Nations League games, and major tournaments are on ARD and ZDF.

 Results and fixtures

-Recent results and scheduled matches according to the DFB, UEFA and FIFA websites.